What Is the Flu?

 There are three types of flu viruses: A, B, and C. Type A and B cause the annual influenza epidemics that have up to 20% of the population sniffling, aching, coughing, and running high fevers.
 Type C also causes flu; however, type C flu symptoms are much less severe.

 The flu is linked to between 3,000 and 49,000 deaths and 200,000 hospitalizations each year in the United States.
 The seasonal flu vaccine was created to try to avert these epidemics.

 Type A flu or influenza A viruses are capable of infecting animals, although it is more common for people to suffer the ailments associated with this type of flu.
 Wild birds commonly act as the hosts for this flu virus.

 Type A flu virus is constantly changing and is generally responsible for the large flu epidemics.
 The influenza A2 virus (and other variants of influenza) is spread by people who are already infected.
-The most common flu hot spots are those surfaces that an infected person has touched and rooms where he has been recently, especially areas where he has been sneezing.
+The most common flu hot spots are those surfaces that an infected person has touched and rooms where they have been recently, especially areas where they have been sneezing.

 What Is Type B Flu Virus?

 Unlike type A flu viruses, type B flu is found only in humans.
 Type B flu may cause a less severe reaction than type A flu virus, but occasionally, type B flu can still be extremely harmful.
 Influenza type B viruses are not classified by subtype and do not cause pandemics.